tntranloc/Teaching_Materials/making_sampling_map_in_R/README.txt

-# Example of how to make nice geographical map and add sampling points, completely in R
+# Example of how to make nice data sampling map in R
+  # basic geographical map
+  # complex plot with overlay of climatic conditions and sampling points